Model-free generalized fiducial inference: Constructing CP sets from GF inference

 While provably valid, the CP approach lacks the versatility to assign confidence to assertions $\{y_{n+1} \, : \, B \ni y_{n+1}\}$ if $B$ does not coincide with a CP set at some level.
-In Section \ref{sec:mfgf}, I construct a model-free formulation of GF inference that is able to assign GF-based probability the same as the level of a CP set (and is thus valid), but is also able to assign imprecise probabilities (i.e., belief and plausibility) to all other assertions.
-In the next section, I will introduce the necessary requisites on GF inference.
+In Section \ref{sec:mfgf}, a model-free formulation of GF inference is constructed that is able to assign GF-based probability the same as the level of a CP set (and is thus valid), but is also able to assign imprecise probabilities (i.e., lower and upper probabilities) to all other assertions.
+The necessary requisites on GF inference are introduced in the next section. \begin{definition} The function $p_{n}(y) := \frac{1}{n+1}\sum_{i=1}^{n+1}1\{t_{i}(y_{i}) \ge t_{n+1}(y)\}$, as in Algorithm \ref{alg:cp_alg}, will be referred to as the `conformal p-value function'. \end{definition}